 The Sea of Sunset shows cognitive individuality in picturing the world.
 The Yellow Sea is in the Far East.
-However, it receives a western connotation, as the Yellow River comes to feed the waters of the sea, — just as geographically — from the West.
+However, it receives a western connotation, since the Yellow River comes to feed the waters of the sea, — as objectiveyl as geographically — from the West.

 Human cognitive mapping is anthropocentric only as to take the mapper point of view.
 Thinking about every human being in the world does not happen every so often, and it could be strange, when the focus is on the local fauna or flora.
 In the May-Flower, the phrase every human soul refers to everyone in the area.

 In everyday life as of now too, there might be hardly anything more prosaic than book dusting.
 Penning verse about the prose of life belongs with genius (pen and paper, let us try).
 Here, the verses have the poetic person reading, when the time for housekeeping comes.
 Interrupting an interesting read requires some self-denial, hence the Surrender.

 To hold the poem for the author’s affection towards a man (God is a masculine reference), we would purport the poet presumed she was capable of a gender relationship with God.

 With but a fraction of the love

 The poetry has no evidence Emily Dickinson harbored such belief.
 Regarding human relationships and God, there are her poetic pieces Proof and Resurrection.